tinsaye-simeneh/Frontend-Mentor-Landing-with_dropdown/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Interactive Intro page with dropdown Solution

 This is a solution to the Interactive Intro page with dropdown.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.